 - Phobia symptoms are not accounted for by other mental disorders

-All phobia symptoms outlined above are needed for a diagnosis of a phobic disorder.
+All phobia symptoms outlined above are needed for the diagnosis of a phobic disorder.

 Symptoms of Agoraphobia